mralinp/khiar-ware/README.md

 foo@bar~:$ git clone https://github.com/mralinp/KhiarWare.git
 ```

-Then run `updater.py`, this will automatically updates offset values into `Source/Offsets.h` file and you have to have `requests` library installed to run this as well:
+Then run `updater.py`, this will automatically update offset values into `Source/Offsets.h` file and you have to have `requests` library installed to run this as well:

 ```console
 foo@bar~:$ pip install requests